 Not to say anyone picking up Middlemarch will be immediately transported to another land.
-This is not an escapist fantasy.
+This is not escapist fantasy.
 As with many realistic works of this period, you have to engage with this novel to allow yourself to engage in it.

-The key to reading and appreciating such works is to put aside your postmodern proclivities for a quick hit and start by reading slowly.
-Authors then assumed they and their readers had the leisure to thoroughly develop their all-sided stories.
+The key to reading and appreciating such works is to put aside your postmodern proclivities for a quick hit and to start by reading slowly.
+Authors of Eliot's time assumed they and their readers had the leisure to thoroughly develop their all-sided stories.
 Take a few deep breaths, settle in a comfortable chair and start by savouring the early background details, the initial ideas, the long rhythms of the language.
 If you amble through the early pages, then later, as the world of the novel becomes familiar, you can start flipping pages through the more exciting parts, gasping at the most dramatic pauses, plunging into melancholic reverie for the philosophic passages....
-In short, you put yourself in the hands of the skillful storyteller to direct your speed and comprehension.
+In short, you put yourself in the hands of the skilful storyteller to direct your speed and comprehension.